Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-UPI is considered the best method for daily use, followed by cards, confirming digital dominance over cash.
+UPI is considered the best method for daily use by 47.5% of respondents, followed by cards at 36.25%, confirming digital dominance over cash (16.25%).
+Combined, 83.75% prefer digital methods for daily transactions, reinforcing the shift away from physical currency.